 Single and looking for a little excitement?
 Bored of your American mate?
 Well, you should really marry a French guy like I did.

 Relationships are hard enough but add a guy from a different culture and you have yourself a whole new set of difficulties.
 But along with these difficulties come a whole bunch of amazing things that you would never discover being married to your high school sweetie.
-Need proof?
+There are so many things to know about French guys.
+So if you’re thinking of marrying a French man, read on.

 Here’s why you should marry a French guy (or girl):